fubilab/arml-sdk/arml-website/docs/power.md

 ![](images/battery-gauge.jpg)
 *Close-up photo of the front of the ARML battery pack, showing the fuel gauge after the "TEST" button has been pressed*

+The velcro on the battery can be found on the [Accessories](./peripherals.md#accessories) page.

 | Attribute                 | Value                 |
 |---------------------------|-----------------------|
 | Dimensions                | 135x75x25mm           |